victoriafil/computational-semantics/seminars/01-rule-based-computational-semantics.md

 * Overall, what aspects of natural language semantics are treated well with these methods and what aspects are not captured?
 * What NLP applications benefit from this approach?

-### Points from the class

-* Efficiency of databases and queries
-  * we need a complete database, understand the problem
-  * separation of data and representations and language; SQL language is connected to the storage; portability of systems
-  * are relational databases enough?
-* Translating NLP to logic, limitations of logic to cover linguistic constructions
-  * I think Gothenburg is...
-I think that P where P is a proposition
-  * Natural language is not "grammatical": sarcasm, figurative language, idioms (sequence of words or a single word); lexical semantics is not dealt with; deictic representations, spatial relations
-  * Why FOL?
-Tools available.
-  * Logic and AI: SHRDLU, Winograd, <https://en.wikipedia.org/wiki/SHRDLU>
-  * NLU and NLG
-  * We don't say everything we mean?
-Language in context
-* Ambiguities: lexical ambiguities, can they be solved by logic; pragmatics and slang
-  * resolving lexical ambiguities: resolving through word contexts, e.g. rock (music), rock (stone); also depending on the context: in the Spotify app
-  * words in different social contexts: changing language; updated contexts in the database?
-* Lambda calculus: how to do it for non-European languages and dialects
-  * ambiguity
-  * apply to corpora and study semantic relations in spoken language
-  * cross-linguistic semantic representations
-* Computational tools for reasoning and how do they relate to human reasoning?
-* Cooper storage?
-* From logic to applications:
-  * a QA system for family members
-  * solving logic riddles, games, <https://www.uni-bamberg.de/en/sme/teaching/bambirds/>
-  * tools and representations: what is good for different tasks?
-Where do we find resources?

 ### Simon's notes

 * A lot is hard-wired into the grammar; composing semantic meaning parallel to composition of syntactic constituents